Don’t take our word for it! See why our families and teachers love Our Lady of Sorrows Catholic School.

 I am literally living the dream!
 I have been an OLS Saint since middle school, my children are OLS Saints.
 Thank you for helping me achieve my dreams!

 My wife Nicole and I give to OLS for many reasons.
 First and foremost because in the gospels Jesus asks us to share our talents and treasures (“to whom much is given, much shall be required”), but I also give because I know firsthand what a major impact OLS has had on my life both spiritually and academically.
 It was a blessing to be born and raised as a parishioner of OLS.
 I have received all of my sacraments here.
 My parents made huge sacrifices to send me and my 9 siblings to OLS.
 I cannot thank them enough for this gift, but more importantly for the gift of my Catholic faith.
 Our parents continue to be wonderful role models of our faith and we aspire to be more like them in this respect.
 The Catholic education that my siblings and I received at OLS was tremendously impactful on all of us.
 Nicole and I knew we wanted to provide the same for our two children.
-We give because we believe in the vision that Fr.
-Mark and the administrators have for our parish and school.
+We give because we believe in the vision for our parish and school.
 The catholic identity of OLS continues to grow and thrive.
 My wish is that OLS will continue to grow and graduate generations of future Saints.
 When I volunteer at the school, I see our future, I see the future Catholics of this community, and I am hopeful about that future.
 Please prayerfully consider donating today, so that OLS can continue: “to educate students who will develop spiritually, academically and socially into disciples of Jesus” for generations to come!
 I know what an impact OLS has on my life each and everyday.
 I pray that students will be able to experience OLS in this way for years to come.
 May God continue to bless us all.
 Our Lady of Sorrows, pray for us!